-When to submit Where to submit Submission deadline Within the 2 designated days in early July of your final year Submit your thesis to the Educational Affairs Division Works other than your thesis should be submitted to your supervising instructor, and a summary of the works to the Educational All required items must be submitted to the Educational Affairs Division by 16:30 of the last submission date.
-Late submissions will not be accepted.
-Affairs Division.
+When to submit Where to submit Submission deadline The beginning of July in the final year.
+Submit your thesis to the Educational Affairs Division Works other than your thesis should be submitted to your supervising instructor, and a summary of the works to the Educational Affairs Division.
+Detailed instructions on how to submit are due to be posted on the university website around the end of May.

-2 Procedures to graduate in March
+Procedures to graduate in March